BCDevOps/devops-platform-workshops/openshift-201/materials/quiz.md

 - Guaranteed class
 - OpenShift class

 3\.
-What happens when a pod uses more CPU than the specified limit?
+What happens when a pod needs more CPU than the specified limit?

-- The pod is killed
+- The pod is evicted
 - The pod's cpu usage is throttled
 - More pods are created to deal with the load
 - The pod will use unallocated resources from the node

 4\.
 What happens when a pod uses memory than the specified limit?

-- The pod is killed
+- The pod is evicted
 - The pod's memory usage is throttled
 -  More pods are created to deal with the load
 - The pod will use unallocated resources from the node